The Met: Museum Website Redesign

 Confusion around the museum’s two locations early in the ticketing flow

-Calendar layout felt crowded when selecting visit dates
+Calendar layout felt crowded during date selection

-Membership prompts appeared too frequently and interrupted task flow
+Membership prompts interrupted task flow

-Some interactive elements appeared clickable but were not
+Some elements appeared interactive but were not

-Inconsistent alignment and spacing across long scrolling pages
+Inconsistent spacing across long scrolling pages

 Design Changes Based on Feedback